onestsam/snort2pfcd/README.md

 <p style="margin-left:17%;">Maximum number of DNS request
 threads.
-Default is 100. <b>snort2pfcd</b> uses a non-blocking design to ensure that waiting for DNS names to resolve in the block log do not interere with
-<b>snort2pfcd</b> blocking of snort alerts.
-Instead of the
-main program waiting, a new thread is spun to do the waiting.
+Default is 100. <b>snort2pfcd</b> uses a non-blocking design to ensure that waiting for DNS names to resolve in the block log do not interere with the blocking of snort alerts.
+Instead of the main program waiting, a new thread is spun to do the waiting.
 Since connection speeds vary widely (100mb/s - &gt;40Gb/s) and servers also vary in terms of processing capability, the option exists to increase or decrease the maximum number of threads waiting for DNS requests.</p>

 <p style="margin-top: 1em" valign="top"><b>&minus;v</b></p>